kkmhogen/KBeaconDemo_Ios/README.md

 }
 ```

 Sometimes the app need to configure multiple parameters at the same time.
 We recommend that the app should check whether the parameters was changed before update.
-If the paramaters value is no change, the app do not need to send the configuration.
+If the parameters value is no change, the app do not need to send the configuration.
-Example2: check if the paramaters was changed, then send new paramaters to device
+Example2: check if the parameters was changed, then send new parameters to device
 ```objective-c
 //read user input and download to KBeacon device -(void)updateViewToDevice